Alcheemiist/Alcheemiist/README.md

 #### Other Stuff:

-- 🤔 My interests are in **Web Development, Embedded Systems, Robotics, and Mobile Development**
+- 🤔 My interests are in **Web, Software, Mobile and Embedded Systems Development**
-- 💼 I'm an entrepreneur with experience in co-founding a tech startup
+- 💼 I'm an entrepreneur with experience in co-founding tech startups
 - 💬 Ask me about anything!
 I'm happy to help, participate, and contribute
 - 📫 You can reach me at elaazmielmahdi@gmail.com
 - 📝 Check out my [Portfolio](https://alcheemiist.github.io/E-Portfolio/) / [Curriculum Vitae](https://www.google.com/cv) to learn more about me